uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 - Drag the "Ship Environment" object into the assets panel to turn it into a prefab ( it should turn blue in the hierarchy)
-- Delete the object from the hierarchy
+- Delete the object from the hierarchy to remove it from the scene, the prefab should still be in your assets.
-- Add the prefab to your script
+- Replace the Ship prefab in your script with the new prefab.
-- Test on your device.
+- Build to your device to test.

 ### Add multiple markers